Accessibility tools

 Preceptorship is for newly qualified staff entering the trust, staff that are returning to practice, or for staff that may be transitioning from one part of the register to another (i.e. Nursing Associate to Registered Nurse).

-It is available for all Nurses, Midwives and Allied Health Professionals across all trust sites and is due to begin in September 2022.
+It is available for all Nurses, Midwives and Allied Health Professionals across all trust sites.

 How do I track my progress?

-The electronic PARE system will be used to record and track an individual’s preceptorship activity It is the preceptee, preceptor and line managers responsibility to ensure this takes place and that time is protected to allow this.
+The Totara LMS system will be used to record and track an individual’s preceptorship activity It is the preceptee, preceptor and line managers responsibility to ensure this takes place and that time is protected to allow this.
 You should have received a log in for the system within the first week of starting at the trust.

-Throughout the preceptorship period, objectives should be learner-centred and support with the individual’s development in the role as well as their development towards future roles Career conversations should be facilitated by the preceptor and line manager during and at the end of the preceptorship period Ongoing learning objectives and clinical supervision should be considered and planned as per individual learning needs A copy of the completed preceptorship paperwork can be downloaded from the PARE system to be kept by the preceptee and used towards the individual’s development plan.
+Throughout the preceptorship period, objectives should be learner-centred and support with the individual’s development in the role as well as their development towards future roles Career conversations should be facilitated by the preceptor and line manager during and at the end of the preceptorship period Ongoing learning objectives and clinical supervision should be considered and planned as per individual learning needs.

 As a preceptee